The Library of the German Institute for Japanese Studies (DIJ Library) contains books in three fields:

 Mo – Fri, 10 A.M. – 4 P.M.

 (Closed Saturday, Sunday, public holidays, Easter Monday, Christmas, New Year)

-External users are kindly asked to register by telephone or e-mail.
+External users please register beforehand!
+Contact us via telephone or e-mail.

 German Institute for Japanese Studies